Incomplete stochastic equilibria for dynamic monetary utility

-We note that the set $\sAl$ corresponds - up to finiteness of the utility - exactly to the set $\Theta_2$ in \cite {six-authors}.
-This admissible class contains, in particular, all $\pi\in\sP^2$ such that $\pi\cdot B^{\ld}$ is bounded (uniformly in $t$ and $\omega$). \begin{defn}[Equilibrium] Given a population with characteristics $(\aE,\adelta)$, a process $\ld\in\sP^2$ with $\sM^{\ld}\ne\emptyset$ is called an \define{equilibrium (market price of risk)} if there exists an $I$-tuple $(\pii)_i$ such that \begin{enumerate} \item[i)] each $\pii$ is an \emph{optimal strategy} for the agent $i$ under $\ld$, i.e.
+The pair $(\aE,\af)$, where $\aE=(\Ei)_i$, $\af=(f^i)_i$, of endowments and penalty functions fully characterizes the behavior of the agents in the model; we call it the \define{population characteristics}---$\aE$ is the \define{initial allocation} and $\af$ the \define{risk profile}.
+Given a market price of risk process $\ld$, each agent maximizes the expected utility of trading and random endowment in the incomplete financial market of \eqref{eq: op}.

-\item[ii)] the \emph{market clears}, i.e., $\sum_{i} \pii=0$. \end{enumerate} The set of all equilibria is denoted by $\Ld_{\adelta}(\aE, \PP)$, or simply, $\Ld_{\adelta}(\aE)$, when the the probability $\PP$ is clear from the context. \end{defn} \begin{rem} The assumptions on the agents' random endowments that we introduce below and the proof techniques we employ make it clear that $\bmo$ is a natural space to search for equilibria in.
-There is, however, no compelling economic argument to include $\bmo$ into the \emph{definition} of an equilibrium, so we do not.
-It turns out, nevertheless, that whenever an equilibrium $\lambda$ is mentioned in the rest of the paper it will be in the $\bmo$ context, and we will assume automatically that any equilibrium market price of risk belongs to $\bmo$.
-In particular, all uniqueness statements we make will be with respect to $\bmo$ as the ambient space. \end{rem}
+\begin{defn}[Equilibrium] For a population with characteristics $(\aE,\af)$, a process $\ld\in\bmo$ is called an \define{equilibrium (market price of risk)} if there exists an $I$-tuple $(\pii)_i$ such that \begin{enumerate} \item[i)] each $\pii$ is an \emph{optimal strategy} for the agent $i$ under $\ld$, i.e.